gurjyotanand/devops-fundamentals/part1.md

-# Practical Implementation: Jenkins CI/CD Pipeline with Docker Compose
+# Jenkins Integration: Complete Simple CI/CD Pipeline Implementation

 This section demonstrates hands-on implementation of a production-ready CI/CD pipeline using Jenkins and Docker Compose.
 The following tutorial establishes automated build and deployment workflows that mirror enterprise-level practices.